opnfv/onosfw/docs/Colorado/configguide/config-for-installer.rst

    1.4 minimum 2 networks and maximum 6 networks, multiple NIC and/or VLAN combinations are supported.
 This is virtualized for a VM deployment.

-   1.5 The Bramaputra Apex RPM.
+   1.5 The Colorado Apex RPM.

    1.6 16 GB of RAM for a bare metal deployment, 56 GB of RAM for a VM deployment.